drcd/pezto-backend/README.md

 All static files (JS, CSS, etc), are stored in the /static directory in /pezto.
 The index.html file is stored in /templates.

-To start working, make sure you have downloaded nodejs and installed bower (so far).
-I plan to implement grunt workflow to this project.
+To start working, make sure you have downloaded nodejs, bower and Ruby.
-If you have node and bower, go to the root of the git project and throw bower install, that should download the required dependencies.
+If you have node and bower, go to the root of the git project and write ``` npm install && bower install ´´´ , that should download the required dependencies.

-Right now there is no build in SCSS compiler, I use Koala to compile BUT setting up grunt task for this is HIGHEST prio.
+After that simply run ``` grunt server ´´´ to run the server and compile scss!

 TODO: Explain more about frontend, blah